itsavantika25/finance_dashboard/README.md

 ## Where it Went?
-\n This is a financial dashboard that helps keep track of all your income, expenses and savings by segregating into catgeories and viewing data in a visually appealing format.
+This is a financial dashboard that helps keep track of all your income, expenses and savings by segregating into catgeories and viewing data in a visually appealing format.